JuliaPlots/UnicodePlots.jl/README.md

 At the moment there are the following types of Canvas implemented:

   - **BrailleCanvas**:
     This type of canvas is probably the one with the highest resolution for `Unicode` plotting.
-It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
+It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixels.
 This effectively turns every character into eight pixels that can individually be manipulated using binary operations.

   - **BlockCanvas**:
     This canvas is also `Unicode` based.
 It has half the resolution of the BrailleCanvas.
 In contrast to `BrailleCanvas`, the pixels don't have visible spacing between them.
 This canvas effectively turns every character into four pixels that can individually be manipulated using binary operations.